-- 5.2.9 The IFP requested that, as the ruling of the Chairperson with regard to their resolution stood and in terms of the Standing Rules, that the meeting be adjourned to allow consultation with their principal.
+- The IFP requested that, as the ruling of the Chairperson with regard to their resolution stood and in terms of the Standing Rules, that the meeting be adjourned to allow consultation with their principal.
 This was supported by the Ciskei Government and the Kwazulu Government.

-- 5.2.10 R Meyer requested that before an adjournment was agreed to, that the Chairperson put forward on behalf of the Planning Committee how the item on the Election Date could be dealt with, and still allow the meeting to adjourn at 18h00 which was the target for adjournment.
+- R Meyer requested that before an adjournment was agreed to, that the Chairperson put forward on behalf of the Planning Committee how the item on the Election Date could be dealt with, and still allow the meeting to adjourn at 18h00 which was the target for adjournment.

 - 5.2.11 It was noted that the PAC had considered its position during the tea break and that it opposed the resolution of the IFP.

-- 5.2.12 A request for an adjournment was refused by the meeting.
+- 5.2.12 It was agreed by sufficient consensus to proceed with the agenda.
 At this point the following participants excused themselves from the meeting to consult with their principals:

-- \ The AVU;
+- The AVU;

-- \ The Bophuthatswana Government;
+- The Bophuthatswana Government;

-- \ The Ciskei Government;
+- The Ciskei Government;

-- \ The IFP:
+- The IFP:

-- \ The KP; and
+- The KP; and

-- \ The Kwazulu Government.
+- The Kwazulu Government.